lux4rd0/unifi-protect-event-manager/README.md

 <center><img src="https://labs.lux4rd0.com/wp-content/uploads/2024/09/unifi-protect-event-manager_index_screenshot.png?v=01"></center>

+Here’s the updated **Features** section to include the new functionality of combining exported files:

+---

 ## Features

 - **Event Management**: Start, extend, or cancel video recording events.
 - **Multiple Camera Support**: Trigger events for one or multiple cameras.
 - **Flexible Timing**: Configure how far back and how far into the future to record.
+- **Video File Combination**: Automatically combine exported video files from the same camera into a single file based on timestamps.
+- **Manage Original Files**: Choose whether to delete or keep the original split video files after combination using the `UPEM_KEEP_SPLIT_FILES` environment variable.
-- **Status Logging**: This function periodically logs the status of active events, providing the remaining time, start/end times, and involved cameras.
+- **Status Logging**: Periodically logs the status of active events, including remaining time, start/end times, and involved cameras.
 - **Home Assistant Integration**: Easily trigger events from Home Assistant automation.
 - **Dockerized Deployment**: Easily deploy via Docker Compose.